-Summary: Whereas isolated mitochondria remain one of the gold-standards in studies of bioenergetics and mitochondrial physiology, permeabilized tissues and cells have become an alternative with several advantages.
+Summary: Whereas isolated mitochondria remain one of the gold-standards in studies of bioenergetics and mitochondrial physiology, permeabilized tissues and cells have become an alternative with several advantage s.
 But some disadvantages have to be considered, too, for optimum experimental design and critical evaluation of results.

-Section 1 Permeabilized Tissue or Cells versus Isolated Mitochondria (Ptic vs. Imt) Page L 1.1 General Considerations 1.2 Advantages of Permeabilized Tissue or Cells (Ptic) 2 2 1.3 Advantages of Isolated Mitochondria (Imt) 3 2 Permeabilized Tissue Preparation and Respirometry 3 3 3 References 1
+Section 1.
+Permeabilized tissue or cells versus isolated mitochondria (Ptic vs. Imt) Page 1.1.
+General considerations 1.2.
+Advantages of permeabilized tissue or cells (Ptic) 2 ) 1.3.
+Advantages of isolated mitochondria (Imt) Permeabilized tissue preparation and respirometry .
+3 3.
+References2 ļ

-1 Permeabilized Tissue or Cells versus Isolated Mitochondria in Respirometry (Ptic vs. Imt): Advantages and Disadvantages
+1. Permeabilized tissue or cells versus isolated mitochondria in respirometry (Ptic vs. Imt): advantages and disadvantages

-1.1 General Considerations
+1.1.
+General considerations

 1. Respiratory flux is frequently related to tissue wet weight or million cells in Ptic, and to mitochondrial protein in Imt.
-It is important to note that interpretation is very different of changes in respiratory flux per mass of tissue, per million cells, or per mitochondrial protein.
-For direct comparison of results, a common marker has to be quantified, such as citrate synthase activity [MiPNet08.14], Complex IV activity
+It is important to note that interpretation is very different of changes in respiratory flux per mass of tissue, million cells, or mitochondrial protein.
+For comparison of results, a common marker has to be quantified, such as citrate synthase activity (MiPNet17.04), Complex IV activity (MiPNet08.12), or cytochrome aa3 content (Renner et al 2003).

-- [MiPNet08.12], or cytochrome aa3 content (Renner et al 2003). - 2.
-Respiratory results on human skeletal muscle using Ptic (Gnaiger 2009) are in excellent agreement with data on Imt (Rasmussen et al 2001). - 3.
-Substrates specific for feeding electrons into different complexes of the respiratory system, for various segments of the tricarboxylic acid cycle, and for transporters are used for functional evaluation of various sections of mitochondrial metabolism [MitoPathways: MiPNet11.04, MiPNet11.09, MiPNet12.12, MiPNet12.13, MiPNet12.15]. - 4.
-Substrate combinations are required for evaluation of maximum capacity of oxidative phosphorylation, which match physiological intracellular conditions (Gnaiger 2009). - 5.
-Few studies with Ptic are available reporting the dependence of oxygen flux on various substrate concentrations, and direct comparison of Ptic and Imt is scarce or lacking (reviewed by Gnaiger 2009), except for ADP. - 6.
+- 2. Respiratory results on human skeletal muscle using Ptic (Gnaiger 2009) are in excellent agreement with data on Imt (Rasmussen et al 2001). - 3.
+Substrates specific for feeding electrons into different complexes of the respiratory system, for various segments of the tricarboxylic acid cycle, and for transporters are used for functional evaluation of various sections of mitochondrial metabolism (Gnaiger 2012 MitoPathways: MiPNet17.18). - 4.
+Substrate combinations are required for evaluation of maximum capacity of oxidative phosphorylation, to reconstitute physiological intracellular conditions (Gnaiger 2009). - 5.
+Few studies with Ptic report the dependence of oxygen flux on various substrate concentrations, and direct comparison of Ptic and Imt is scarce or lacking (reviewed by Gnaiger 2009), except for ADP. - 6.
 Optimum uncoupler concentrations for Ptic cannot be deduced from studies with Imt, since the sensitivities are different.

-1.2 Advantages of Permeabilized Tissue or Cells (Ptic)
+1.2.
+Advantages of permeabilized tissue or cells (Ptic)

 - 1. Ptic needs less tissue or fewer cells than Imt.
 Using the OROBOROS Oxygraph-2k, only 1 mg wet weight of cardiac fibres is required per experimental test, in a 2 ml chamber at 37 °C, or 0.3 million cells (fibroblasts, endothelial cells). - 2.
-Optimization of isolation of mitochondria may be significantly more time-consuming compared to the optimization of Ptic preparation.
+Optimization of Imt may be significantly more timeconsuming compared to the optimization of Ptic preparation.
 A set of standardized tests can be applied for quality control of Ptic or Imt preparation. - 3.
 All types of mitochondria are experimentally accessible in Ptic, whereas Imt preparation allows for the separation of different mitochondrial populations (advantage), or it has been argued (but probably never shown experimentally) that Imt may involve the selective loss of damaged mitochondria.

-1.3 Advantages of Isolated Mitochondria (Imt)
+1.3.
+Advantages of Isolated Mitochondria (Imt)